 - All funds are to cover food, transportation, and housing expenses incurred as a result of participating in the internship.

 - Unpaid interns are eligible to receive up to $3,500

 - Paid interns are eligible to receive up to $1,000

 - California interns are automatically considered for the Notre Dame California Fund.
 Unpaid California internships may receive up to $5,000.
 A paid internship maximum award is considered on a case-by-case basis.

-The Career Development Funding Team administrators hold walk in hours every Tuesday and Wednesday from 2-4pm in 504 Duncan Student Center for students who have questions about their application or eligibility.
+The Career Development Funding Team will hold walk-in hours on Mondays and Tuesdays from 3-5pm beginning February 4th for students who have questions about their application or eligibility.
 Students abroad please email email@example.com with inquiries about the process or if you'd like to schedule a time to meet via ZOOM.

 Steps to Apply: